gingerfocus/neomacs/README.md

 zig build run -- --dosnapshot tmp.txt <file>
 ```

+## Input / Command Line
+I think I should really start to think about architechture for this as it seems
+really flimsy at this point.
+Maybe just use a single threaded event loop (xev)
+and rewrite it at some point.

 ## Keybinds
 Key binds are chorded meaning that each key either does something or places you
 in a submap/mode.
 Some of these modes are very small but its fine.
 It may be a